 Ever since Google has launched its Material Design language, there has been a noticeable shift in its UI design and the way apps look and work.
-It uses consistent design patterns that can be used across different medium.
+It uses consistent design patterns that can be used across different medium in custom app development.

 We interviewed 7 experts from the industry on how they have incorporated material design in their apps.
 They also shared some great tips and tricks to use while developing an app.
-Hire a UI UX Design Agency to get material design started off right from ground up or train your existing designers.
+Hire an App Design Agency to get material design started off right from ground up or train your existing designers.